Cingulara/openrmf-docs/deployments/chart/openrmf/README.md

 3. Run `helm install ./deployments/chart/openrmf`from the root folder within the repo.
 Optionally, run the `helm template chart/openrmf --output-dir DIR_NAME -n RELEASE_NAME` command to generate valid YAML files to apply to your cluster.
 4. Verify by going to the HTTP(S) path shown after a successful helm install to verify it is working.

+Note: Until the databases and NATS are live you will get errors in those pods connecting.
+If you want, deploy the databases and NATS and Keycloak first and get them setup.
+THEN do the rest.

 ---

 # Values.yaml for your MUX AEW install